 A discussion of the art of Islam would not be complete without mentioning the Arabic script.
 As mentioned earlier, calligraphy played a major role in Muslim art and architecture, as well as other forms of Muslim art.
 Calligraphy was the vehicle through which Muslim artists venerated the written word and messages given by Mohammad in the Qur’an.
 Where in Christianity there was strong visual imagery of religious icons, Muslim art veered more towards the written word being painted on surfaces.
 This served two purposes: to decorate the surface as well as convey the important religious messages from the Qur’an.

 Handwritten Qur’an in Kufic script, from Iran, dating to the later 11th century CE.
 According to Islamic-Arts.org, “This fragment contains the surah al-Fatihah (the Opening), and al-Baqarah (the Cow).
 The script is remarkable for its size, each line being roughly 4 cm high”; Unknown Islamic calligrapher of Iran, later 11th century CE, Public domain, via Wikimedia Commons

 Beauty and Meaning

-When we look at Islam art, we will notice a significant focus on ornamentation and lustrous colors like blues and golds.
+When we look at Muslim art, we will notice a significant focus on ornamentation and lustrous colors like blues and gold.
 These colors and designs were also used in common household items like bowls, jewelry, and furniture.
-Islam art was about a way of life – objects were highly decorated, not only for the mere sake of art, but also for a deeper meaning.
+Islamic art was about a way of life – objects were highly decorated, not only for the mere sake of art but also for a deeper meaning.